DivineOmega/php-hcl-parser/README.md

 ## Usage

-To parse HCL into a PHP object, create a new `HCLParser` object passing a string of HCL configuration as the first parameter of the construction, then call the `parse` method.
+To parse HCL into a PHP object, create a new `HCLParser` object, passing it the HCL (as a string), then call the `parse` method.
 See the example below.

 ```php
 $hcl = file_get_contents('example.tf');